c-cube/ocaml-containers/README.md

 - `Univ`, a universal type encoding with affectation
 - `FlatHashtbl`, a (deprecated) open addressing hashtable with a functorial interface (replaced by PHashtbl)
-- `UnionFind`, a functorial imperative Union-Find structure.
+- `UnionFind`, a functorial imperative Union-Find structure

 ### Others